Capture in Canada

 The stakes are high because tech companies’ impacts and interests, whether current or potential, now reach into nearly every corner of citizens’ lives.
 And they present a unique challenge for regulation, as their activities can hardly be contained within a single portfolio, but rather extend across the purview of numerous government departments, commissions, and policy areas, including but not limited to: consumer and citizen privacy; antitrust and competition; innovation policy; labour; online harms; digital taxation; heritage and culture; copyright law; and immigration policy.

+The Regulatory Capture Lab’s initial research is focused on two areas of capture: The Revolving Door and Academic Capture.
 Research on the revolving door will track the ongoing shuffle of actors between the Canadian public sector and Big Tech, and research on academic capture will look at how Big Tech’s support for academia risks compromising the integrity of scholarship.
+There are other areas of interest, such as journalism and media capture, that will be worth studying in the future.

 As we track the underlying mechanisms of regulatory capture in Canada, we encourage other journalists and academics to use our work as a starting point to look more closely at capture and how it plays out in contested regulatory spaces.
+To start, here are two important areas worth investigating further:

 URBAN MOBILITY – From rideshare services to autonomous vehicles that move through urban spaces kitted out with a panoptic array of technologies, Big Tech has a massive vested interest in the regulatory landscape of how people navigate “smart” urban environments.